krzychb/toit-samples/x9cn0n/README.md

 1. The non-volatile memory of the chip has a limited number of write cycles (see parameter *Medium Endurance* that is equal to *100,000 data changes per bit per register* in the attached [X9Cn0n datasheet](_more/REN_x9c102-103-104-503_DST_20050310.pdf)).
 To avoid saving the current wiper position and wearing out the memory you need to keep the *INC* signal low before deselecting the chip.

 2. The duration of signals may be shorter than in the example code.
-For example the minimum duration of *INC* is 1 µs while in the code it is 1 ms. The reason for making the signals longer is the use of the standard `sleep --ms=1` function that has a minimum resolution of 1 ms. If you like to operate the digipot faster then go ahead and update the code.
+For example, the minimum duration of *INC* is 1 µs while in the code it is 1 ms. The reason for making the signals longer is the use of the standard `sleep --ms=1` function that has a minimum resolution of 1 ms. If you like to operate the digipot faster then go ahead and update the code.

 ## Is my X9C104 not genuine or did I miss something?